-Fourth, special rules for housing-related Financial Liability Investigation of Property Loss (FLIPL) reports permit commanders to waive claims for damage or loss when such is found to be in the best interest of the United States.
+Fourth, special rules for housing-related reports of survey permit commanders to waive claims for damage or loss when such is found to be in the best interest of the United States.
 This waiver authority is similar to forgiveness of the debt.
-If you request a waiver and fail to get it, you can appeal the matter through FLIPL channels.
+If you request a waiver and fail to get it, you can appeal the matter through report of survey channels.
 If unsuccessful, you can seek redress through the Army Board for Correction of Military Records.